siheming/mspypeline/doc/source/get_started.rst

 Usage with Python
 ~~~~~~~~~~~~~~~~~
-| For the usage of ``mspypeline`` in a python script, the package or modules of the package have to be imported first.
-An
+| For the usage of ``mspypeline`` in a python script, the package or modules of the package have to be first imported.
-  analysis can be created in different ways.
+  An analysis can be created in different ways.
 | A simple analysis in which the :class:`~MSPInitializer` is called to read in the data and settings and to create a
   :class:`~MaxQuantPlotter` which enables the calculation and plotting of the data might look something like this: